Responsibility to Maintain Your Lawful F-1 Status

 Change of Degree Level

-If you are changing education levels (Bachelors to Masters, Masters to PhD) you must come to OISS to request a new I-20.
+If you are changing education levels (Bachelors to Masters, Masters to PhD) you must request a new I-20 from OISS.
+You can do so by submitting a Change of Degree Level request through UCSBGlobal.
 You should not begin studying in your new education level without obtaining the updated I-20 first.

 Change of Major or Adding a Minor